TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1Record.md

 ```

 ## DESCRIPTION
-This function is used to create a new DNS record in BloxOneDDI
+This function is used to create a new DNS record in Universal DDI

 ## EXAMPLES